nitya308/nuggets-game/DESIGN.md

 	calulates a set of integer keys and character items, representing all the locations that are visible from the input location, according to requirements spec returns this set

-#### grid_displayVisible
+#### grid_updateView
-Creates a set of locations and characters to display at that location to represent other players and gold
+Creates a set of locations and characters to display at that location to represent other players and gold.
+(Takes set of player locations/symbols, counter of gold locations)

-	takes pointer to a player structure
+	takes current location
-	create a set of everything visible by calling 	grid_isVisible loop over allplayers hashtable
-		if player's location is in visible set add the player's location to the set with player ID character for each key (location) in the gold counter of Game if the key (location) is in visible set add the key (location) to the set with * return the set
+	create a set of everything visible by calling 	grid_isVisible by default, set stores location key and the char item (from grid, like corner or room symbol) loop over the set of players' locations if player's location is in visible set add the player's char symbol to the set with player ID character for each key (location) in the gold counter of Game if the key (location) is in visible set add the char symbol * to the visible set return the set

 #### grid_displaySpectator
-Creates a set of locations and characters to display at that location to represent other players and gold
+Returns whole grid as set, with symbols for players and gold stored as items.
+(Takes set of player locations/symbols, counter of gold locations)

-	create an empty set of integer keys (locations) and character items loop over allplayers hashtable
+	create a set of char items (from grid) with all grid locations as keys loop over players set
-		add the player's location to the set with player ID character for each key in the gold counter of Game add the key (location) to the set with * return the set
+		insert the player's symbol into the proper location in the locations set for each key in the gold counter of Game insert the gold symbol * into the proper location in the locations set return the set

 #### grid_locationConvert
 A helper function which takes an integer input, grid number of columns, grid number of rows Turns it into a 2D coordinate on the grid through modulo division

 #### grid_print
-	creates a set of visible locations by calling grid_displayVisible or grid_displaySpectator Initialize empty printstring.
+Takes set of locations input, null items, save for player and gold symbols (set created by grid_displaySpectator or grid_updateView)

+	Initialize empty printstring.
 	For each location in the grid
 		if location is not in the set of visible locations add a space “ “ to the printstring. else
 			add the char stored in the set to the printstring. when the row ends
 			add a newline character to the printstring return the printstring

+#### grid_getNumberRows
+Gives number of rows

+#### grid_getNumberCols
+Gives number of columns

+#### grid_delete
+Frees all associated memory

 ### Major data structures
 Grid structure stores:
   2D array of chars, representing the grid
+	number of columns
+	number of rows

 ## player module